Flank/flank/README.md

 > How do I use Flank without typing long commands?

+Add Flank's [bash helper folder](https://github.com/TestArmada/flank/blob/master/test_runner/bash/) to your $PATH environment variable.
+This will allow you to call the shell scripts in that helper folder from anywhere.

-Place the [flank bash helper](https://github.com/TestArmada/flank/blob/master/test_runner/bash/flank) on the path to use `flank` instead of `java -jar flank.jar`.
+With the [flank](https://github.com/TestArmada/flank/blob/master/test_runner/bash/flank) shell script, you can use `flank` instead of `java -jar flank.jar`.
 Examples:

 - `flank android run`
 - `flank ios run`

+With the [update_flank.sh](https://github.com/TestArmada/flank/blob/master/test_runner/bash/update_flank.sh) shell script, you can rebuild `flank.jar`.

 > Symbol is declared in module 'java.xml' which does not export package 'com.sun.org.apache.xerces.internal.dom'